What types of bequests can I make?

 Other than property, your gift could be of shares, bonds or insurance policies.

-“I give and bequeath to Save the Children New Zealand ___ (insert here either % of estate, or residue of estate, or a sum of money, or a description of property or assets) for general purposes.
-A receipt given on behalf of Save the Children New Zealand will be a complete discharge to my trustees for the bequest”.
+I give and bequeath (insert here % of your residuary estate, or a sum of money or a description of property or assets) to Save the Children New Zealand, PO Box 6584, Marion Square, Wellington 6141, registered charity number CC25367, to be used for general purposes.
+A receipt given on behalf of Save the Children New Zealand will be a complete discharge to my trustees for the gift.

 We recommend that you first discuss your plans with your solicitor and your immediate family.
-Instruct your legal advisor or trust company to include the wording above in your will.
+Instruct your legal advisor or trust company to include the wording above in your Will.

 As your bequest is unlikely to be realised for some years to come, we recommend that it is made for general purposes, so that our successors can have the flexibility to direct it to the area of greatest need at the time.
 However, if you are interested in directing your gift to a specific area of our work please call us on 0800 167 168 to discuss some options.